microsoft/aksworkshop/_entries/02-03 challenge3.md

 2. Configure captureorder to connect to RabbitMQ

-3. Provision order fulfilment and event listener containers
+3. Provision Order Fulfillment and event listener containers

-4. Configure order fulfilment to store data to Azure Files
+4. Configure Order Fulfillment to store data to Azure Files

     Resources: